ConnorStew/LeagueBot/README.md

 ## Running

-To run the bot run
+To run the bot for testing use the following command on the command line: `node lmaobot.js`

-`node lmaobot.js`
+To run the bot windowless, in the background, you can use the `start.ps1` PowerShell script.